Why do some people have a fantastic morning almost every day while others start their day feeling harried and disorganized?

 To protect your tooth enamel, I suggest rinsing your mouth out with water after having either lemon juice or apple cider vinegar.

-Pay close attention to the short and long-term impact of the small changes that you’re making.
+Pay close attention to the short- and long-term impact of your small changes.

 When I started improving my schedule, I could exercise more, and then I began noticing that I was sleeping more deeply.